Hi!

 The generally estimated lifespan for dogs with a similar tumour as me is between 6 and 18 months, however this is not set in stone and we all have our fingers crossed that I can stay romping around my paddock for years to come!

-After discussing every option my vets and carers believe that due to the size of the tumour, the likelihood that it’s already metastatized to other area and the report on my removed tumour indicates that it is an aggressive type.
+After discussing every option my vets and carers believe that due to the size of the tumour, the likelihood that it’s already metastasized to other area and the report on my removed tumours mitotic index indicates that it is a very aggressive type.
 Because of this and my behavioural struggles, my sanctuary has come to the decision to keep me as a resident so that they can monitor me for any changes while I continue enjoying the best second chance I could ever hope for.

 I still can’t cope in indoor environments, and trips to the vets are extremely stressful for me, so my carers have been trying to slowly work on helping me feel more comfortable in these spaces to reduce my stress as much as possible.
 I love my days here and couldn’t ask for a more loving and patient environment to spend the rest of my days in.
-My carers are keeping the options open in terms of adoption or fostering, in case the perfect home comes along, but until then I will always have my space here.
+My carers are keeping slowly working on building my confidence and trying to get me used to indoor spaces (it’s still a big NOPE from me though!)
+In the hopes I could potentially go to a foster home if I wanted to but for now that’s still a no from me as I really love living here and getting all the attention and freedom I never had!
+I love getting into mischief and feel safe and loved here and find anything out of my safe space and routine far too much (I won’t even walk a different route to my field as this is my safe route!)
+So although my carers continue to work with me I think I might just stay here where I am safe and loved <3

 Please Sponsor Me